Twarner491/TeddyWarner.org/docs/Projects/ParametricGenerator.md

 </center>

-Following the Generation of the caps thread, an inner contour is added defined by the ISO 965-1 standard - shw=owin in the diagram below.
+Following the Generation of the caps thread, an inner contour is added defined by the ISO 965-1 standard[^2] - shown in the diagram below.

 <center>